-- Providing all modes of transportation to increase capacity of the bi-state river crossing is essential to moving more people, goods and services. - Past transportation projects have caused harm to communities of concern.
+- Providing all modes of transportation to increase capacity of the bi-state river crossing is essential to effectively and safely moving more people, goods, and services, including mobility and access. - Past transportation projects have caused harm to communities of concern.
 The program should center equity and avoid further harm to communities and individuals.
 Equity is both an outcome as well as a process. - There is a strong correlation between transportation and climate change.
 The program should advance opportunities to reduce impacts from transportation facilities and improve resiliency to global climate change. - To the extent possible, relevant demographic, transportation, and other key data should be made available to support informed, data-driven decision-making at all levels of the program. - Cost effectiveness should be assessed through concepts of affordability, recognizing future funding challenges, and planning for and designing a bridge that will serve future generations beyond our own.
-Fiscal responsibility in design, construction, maintenance and long-term operations should be considered. - Creating opportunities for local job creation, growth and increased access contributes to economic empowerment and a thriving economy. - Congestion does not just affect personal vehicles; it impacts freight deliveries for companies (small and large), reduces public transit reliability when mixed in traffic, and reduces safety. - Transit and active transportation facilities must reflect the needs of all ages and abilities, and remove barriers, including language, to access and ensure availability of transportation choices. - Natural resources should be protected and enhanced including fish and wildlife habitat and water quality. - Foster leadership and cooperation between bi-state program partners to improve program outcomes.
+Fiscal responsibility in design, construction, maintenance, and long-term operations, including emerging technology that could solve future problems should be considered. - Creating opportunities for local job creation through apprenticeship and training and career pathways as well as opportunities for BIPOC, women, and disadvantaged owned businesses and a diverse workforce.
+Growth and increased access contribute to economic empowerment and a thriving economy. - Congestion does not just affect personal vehicles; it impacts freight deliveries for companies (small and large), reduces public transit reliability when mixed in traffic, and reduces safety. - Transit and active transportation facilities must reflect the needs of all ages and abilities, and remove barriers, including language, to access and ensure availability of transportation choices. - Natural resources should be protected and enhanced including fish and wildlife habitat and water quality. - Cultural and historical heritage and resources should be protected and honored.